 If you have been, knock it off.

-Recent example: A few weeks ago, I saw people (who were not doctors or qualified health professionals) readily responding to a woman's request for advice regarding a medical condition that can quickly escalate into a life-threatening situation.
+Recent example: A few weeks ago, I saw people (who were not doctors or qualified health professionals) readily responding to a woman's request for advice regarding a medical condition that can quickly escalate into a life-threatening situation when it isn't dealt with by a medical professional.
 Not okay.

 Bottom line: If you are not a doctor and you are over the age of 10, you are too old to play doctor, especially with real people who are experiencing real medical symptoms or conditions.